Irs-1 is a common element in insulin and insulin-like growth factor-I signaling to the phosphatidylinositol 3′-kinase

 Fingerprint

-Dive into the research topics of 'Irs-1 is a common element in insulin and insulin-like growth factor-I signaling to the phosphatidylinositol 3′-kinase'.
+Dive into the research topics of 'IRS-1 is a common element in insulin and insulin-like growth factor-I signaling to the phosphatidylinositol 3′-kinase'.
 Together they form a unique fingerprint.

 Cite this